Nkfree/Partyhealth/README.md

 ## How to do it:
-If it needs further explanation - approach another ```Player``` and hit the button you use for opening ```doors```.
+If it needs further explanation - approach another ```Player``` and hit the button which you use for opening ```doors```.

 ## Known problems:
-1. I only tested it among 2 players.
-I'm not experienced enough to know from the code if you can display health of more than one person, I would have to try that some time.
-2. There's no way to stop the health update yet apart from logging out (I guess).
-I want to add a condition that can be triggered by typing ```/hp``` in the chat.
-Maybe it can be even further optimized to ```/hp <pid>``` so you can turn off displaying of certain person's HP.
+1. I didn't have option to test it with more players than 2 - I don't know how organized it will be when you activate more than one player.

 ## Credits